minqukanq/catching-exceptions-for-AI/README.md

-# catching-exceptions-for-AI
-Which Exceptions do we Have to Catch in the Python Code for AI Projects?
+# Which Exceptions do we Have to Catch in the Python Code for AI Projects?